 5. Human Resources

-HR professionals utilize RPA technology for onboarding new joiners or employees.
+HR professionals utilize RPA technology to onboard new joiners or employees.
 RPA is also extensively used to manage payroll & timekeeping.
 Every HR-related task can be automated through RPA in just a few clicks, from resume screening to recruitment.

 4. How does RPA differ from traditional automation?